 - marinade meat

 White pepper is much more suitable for dishes that need complex fermented flavor.
-Also, white pepper used in dishes that you don’t want black flecks in black pepper.
+Also, white pepper is used in dishes that you don’t want black flecks in black pepper.
 The white pepper is great for:

 - steamed fish